About Nuclear Fusion: The Next Economics And Mining The Moon

 Advantages of Fusion

-The beauty about nuclear fusion over current nuclear fission power plants is that much more energy is produced with little or no radioactive drawbacks.
-The by-product of fusion is water whereas in fission it is radioactive waste.
 Another great advantage is that the reaction can be stopped at any time as plasma cools and losses its energy the moment it is not contained.
 Thus out of control reactions are not possible.

 The Fuel For Fusion

 Nuclear fusion uses hydrogen as its energy source or fuel.
 Hydrogen is one of the most abundant elements on Earth and is one of the key constituents in water, the other of course being oxygen.
 Deuterium and Tritium, the isotopes of Hydrogen, creates a helium nucleus and a neutron when fusion occurs.
-The neutrons that are created are not charged particles and this allows them to penetrate the magnetic field cage and produce thermal energy.
-This thermal energy or heat can then be converted into electricity.

 High Temperature And Containment